Sakorona/SDVMods/CustomizableCartRedux/README.md

 Unzip the archive into the Mods folder

 ## Multiplayer Behvaior
 This mod will only work for the main player (i.e the host) in an MP game.

 ## Changelog
-1.3
+1.3-beta1
+- Updated the manifest
+- small fix for the number of items not adding in the force spawns
+- fix for issue with update preventing mod from updating the list 1.3
 - Now includes 1.3 item conditions
 - Will actually use SellItem extractions